pacta-app/qrcode-react/README.md

 # qrcode-react

-This is a clone of [cssivision/qrcode-react](https://github.com/cssivision/qrcode-react) with the only intention to remove hard coded style and attributes.
+This is a fork of [cssivision/qrcode-react](https://github.com/cssivision/qrcode-react) with the only intention to remove hard coded style and attributes.
 The stiling should be done with selectors in css files and must not be implemented hard coded.

 A React component to generate [QRCode](http://en.wikipedia.org/wiki/QR_code) with logo.
 Inspired by [zpao/qrcode.react](https://github.com/zpao/qrcode.react), also support chinese.